duriantaco/neutrix/docs/guide/batching.md

 ## State Validation

-Spyn ensures that your batch updates maintain state validity just like individual updates.
+neutrix ensures that your batch updates maintain state validity just like individual updates.
 If any update in the batch would result in an invalid state, the entire batch is rejected.

 ## Handling Dependencies
-When using batch updates with computed values or subscriptions, Spyn manages the dependency tracking efficiently.
+When using batch updates with computed values or subscriptions, neutrix manages the dependency tracking efficiently.
 Affected computed values are only recalculated once after the entire batch completes.

 ```typescript
 store.batch([